rockdeme/chrysalis/README.md

    <img src="misc/demo.png" width="781">
 </p>

 By combining PCA with AA, **chrysalis** can define distinct tissue compartments and cellular niches, which can be highlighted with specific colors.
-For instance, on the `V1_Human_Lymph_Node dataset`, **chrysalis** can identify and highlight various regions, such as germinal centers (yellow), B cell follicles (dark orange), and T cell compartments (lime).
+For instance, on the `V1_Human_Lymph_Node` dataset, **chrysalis** can identify and highlight various regions, such as germinal centers (yellow), B cell follicles (dark orange), and T cell compartments (lime).
 You can find more examples in the [gallery](https://github.com/rockdeme/chrysalis#gallery) section.
 <p align="center">
    <img src="misc/human_lymph_node.jpg" width="670">
 </p>